MartiP54/react-trade-app/README.md

 - Use `npm run build` to compile tsx files into JavaScript.

-3. Run Tests:

-- Execute `npm run test` to run Vitest tests.
-Ensure all tests pass before deploying any changes to production.

-4. Linting:
+3. Linting:

 - Utilize `npm run lint` to run the linter and ensure code consistency and adherence to coding standards.

-5. Format code:
+4. Format code:

 - Use `npm run format` to format code according to predefined style rules.
 This ensures consistent code formatting across the project.